firstandthird/hapi-log-response/README.md

 - _503_ 'service-unavailable'
 - _504_ 'client-timeout'

+Additionally hapi-log-response will add the 'detailed-response' tag to every log it enters, unless you requested something different using the _tag_ option (see below).

 ## Options

 You can configure hapi-log-response by configuring the following options when you register the plugin: